superjax/inertial_sense_ros/README.md

 For setting parameters and topic remappings from a launch file, refer to the [Roslaunch for Larger Projects](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) page, or the sample `launch/test.launch` file in this repository.

 ## RTK
 RTK (Realtime Kinematic) GPS requires two gps receivers, a _base_ and a _rover_.
 The GPS observations from the base GPS are sent to the rover and the rover is able to calculate a much more accurate (+/- 3cm) relative position to the base.
 This requires a surveyed base position and a relatively high-bandwidth connection to the rover.
+If using a uINS with two GPS receviers, GPS 1 is used for base corrections.
 The RTK functionality in this node is performed by setting parameters shown below.

 It is important that the base position be accurate.
 There are two primary methods for getting a surveyed base position.